mehdirexon/easyGPGTool/README.md

 📝 Keeping track of changes and updates with our detailed patch notes

 🔍 Easily viewing all your keys in one place with our show keys feature

+## Recently changes🆕

++ digital signature was added

++ some bugs were fixed

 ## Requirements📦
 Before running the application, make sure to install all required libraries by following the instructions in the Requirements.txt file included in the project.